kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 The phase of a Pod is a simple, high-level summary of where the Pod is in its lifecycle.
-The phase is not intended to be a comprehensive rollup of observations of Container or Pod state, nor is it intended to be a comprehensive state machine.
+The phase is not intended to be a comprehensive rollup of observations of container or Pod state, nor is it intended to be a comprehensive state machine.

 The number and meanings of Pod phase values are tightly guarded.
 Other than what is documented here, nothing should be assumed about Pods that